luisjexp/prjDIPOLE/README.md

 ## Properties of Individual Cells

-All known mammals [] have visual neurons, or 'units', that are *tuned* to the orientation of a moving stimulus that lands on their receptive fields.
-Here are  some key properties of these 'orientation' tuned units...
+All known mammals [] have visual neurons, or 'units', that are *tuned* to the orientation of an elongated stimulus that lands on their receptive fields (RFs).
+These are some key properties of these 'orientation' tuned units...

-> each unit has a "preferred orientation," that is, it responds best to one particular stimulus orientation.
+> Each unit has a "preferred orientation," that is, it responds best to one particular stimulus orientation.
 Different units have different preferred orientation preference
 >
 > The strength of a unit's response is inversely related to the difference between the unit's preferred orienation and the motion direction of the stimulus:
 >